EDITOR'S NOTE FALL 2012 | VOL. 37 NO. 3

 On the one hand, we have the business issue of Travel Goods Showcase, with a theme encompassing more than just business-oriented products.
 With our Made in North America feature and Nate Herman's report on the State of the Travel Goods Market, we're telling the story of what goes on in our business.

-On the other hand, there's this basic fact: The Travel Goods Show is travel goods business.
+On the other hand, there's this basic fact: The International Travel Goods Show is travel goods business.
 It's your business show.
 If you're on the wholesale side, this really is your chance to show off.
 It's your showcase opportunity to put on a good face, to demonstrate your wares, make yourself known, connect with retailers, really show them just what your products are about and get them excited and pumped up so they'll give you a try and put your brand on their sales floors.

 If you're on the retail side of the equation, The Show is your chance to go business shopping, see what's new.
 It's your opportunity to experience the world of travel goods like a consumer, only instead of walking the aisles and floor of a store like your own, you're strolling the largest exhibition of travel goods in the world.
 And instead of shopping for yourself, like a consumer, you're shopping for them, looking for items that will make an impact on your customer's travel experience.

 The Show is the single most important event when it comes to your business.
 We hear this all the time, from retailers and exhibitors alike — when they have a good Show, they have a good year.
 So, it definitely pays to stack the deck, to do all you can to ensure you have a great Show experience.
 And the first step is planning ahead.